THE ICELAND MOVIE PAVILION

 Function & Layout

-Café with kitchen and dining
+• Café with kitchen and dining, supporting year-round public activity

 Lighting Strategy